drivendataorg/zamba/docs/docs/predict-tutorial.md

 There are three options for how to format predictions, listed from most information to least:

 1. **Store all probabilities (default):** Return predictions with a row for each filename and a column for each class label, with probabilities between 0 and 1.
-Cell (i,j) is the probability that animal j is present in video i.
+Cell `(i,j)` is the probability that animal `j` is present in video `i`.
 2. **Presence/absence:** Return predictions with a row for each filename and a column for each class label, with cells indicating either presence or absense based on a user-specified probability threshold.
-Cell (i, j) indicates whether animal j is present (`1`) or not present (`0`) in video i.
+Cell `(i, j)` indicates whether animal `j` is present (`1`) or not present (`0`) in video `i`.
 The probability threshold cutoff is specified with `--proba-threshold` in the CLI.
 3. **Most likely class:** Return predictions with a row for each filename and one column for the most likely class in each video.
 The most likely class can also be blank.
 To get the most likely class, add `--output-class-names` to your command.
 In Python, it can be specified by adding `output_class_names=True` when `PredictConfig` is instantiated.
 This is not recommended if you'd like to detect more than one species in each video.

 Say we want to generate predictions for the videos in `example_vids` indicating which animals are present in each video based on a probability threshold of 50%: